 Anyone can be trained in Narcan use, and once trained, you have the same protection as someone performing CPR: you can’t be held liable for any negative consequences while using Narcan to save someone’s life.
 People can be trained as individuals or in groups by organizations like ACR Health and Syracuse Behavioral Healthcare.
 Narcan is also available at most pharmacies.

 SBH has found that as many as 90% of the people who need treatment can’t access it.
+SBH predicts that over 2,000 individuals in Central NY are in need of care.
 To address some of the barriers of access, they established the Center of Treatment Innovation (COTI).
-In its first year, it’s served over 2,100 individuals.

 COTI is a mobile health program, offering telehealth (like a HIPPA-compliant Skype call), assisted therapy, peer support, and clinician services.
 It serves Onondaga, Oswego, Cayuga, and Madison counties.